open-quantum-safe/libssh/README.md

   make -j
 ```

 If you want to build the tests for libssh in client mode as well as server mode, add `-DCLIENT_TESTING=ON` to the `cmake` command line above.
 See Known Issues at the bottom of this document concerning the client tests.

+The above steps will create the `build` directory underneath the libssh repository, but you can place it anywhere.
+If you place it elsewhere, replace the `..` argument at the end of the call to cmake with the full path to the libssh repository.

 ### Preserving client and server authentication keys for runs of the `pkd_hello` suite